developerforce/open-cti-demo-adapter/README.md

 2. Click Edit next to the Demo Call Center Adapter and make sure that the CTI Adapter URL points to the absolute path of the Visualforce page called demoAdapterPage.
 The URL must include the Lightning path and your domain.
 For example, both of the following URLs are valid:
   * https://myDomain.lightning.force.com/apex/demoAdapterPage
   * https://myDomain.lightning.instanceName.force.com/apex/demoAdapterPage
+Note that if you are using a page from a managed package, the url will look like https://namespace-dev-ed.my.salesforce.com/apex/namespace__page

 3. Click **Save**